Operational Decision Governance®: the sequence

 DQ®

-DQ® takes the governance architecture produced in a DR® engagement and institutionalises it.
+DQ® is the maintenance structure.
+It takes the governance architecture DR® produced in one decision cycle and institutionalises it across every subsequent cycle.
 The logic proven on one decision becomes the standard applied across a decision class®.
-It survives leadership change, political reshuffles, and the passage of time.
+DR® builds the governance architecture once.
+DQ® makes it permanent.

 Without DQ®